BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-harmonic-oscillator.typ

   number-mode: "label",
 )

 Quantum harmonic oscillator is a system in Quantum Mechanics similar to the harmonic oscillation, given by $m dv(x, t) = -k x$, in Classical Mechanics.

+= Why do we need to study quantum harmonic oscillator?

+Although there's no perfect harmonic oscillator in the real world, when considering a second order Taylor Series expansion of the potential energy to approximate the potential energy of a system, we can see that the potential energy of a system can be approximated by a harmonic oscillator.

+= Analytic Method

-= Setup of the Problem
+== Setup of the Problem

 In Classical Mechanics, the potential energy of a harmonic oscillator is given by:

 $ V(x) = 1/2 k x^2 $

-By plugging this into the Schrodinger Equation, we have:
+By plugging this into the Schrödinger Equation, we have:

 $ - hbar / (2m) pdv(Psi, x, 2) + 1 / 2 k x^2 = i hbar pdv(Psi, t) $ <SE>

-Since we know that general solutions to the Schrodinger Equation can be written as the linear combination of separable states, we have:
+Since we know that general solutions to the Schrödinger Equation can be written as the linear combination of separable states, we have:

 $
   Psi(x,t) &= sum_(n = 1)^oo c_n psi_n (x) exp(- i E_n t / hbar) \
   Psi(x,0) &= sum_(n = 1)^oo c_n psi_n (x)
 $

-Our goal is to find $psi_n (x)$ that satisfies the time-independent Schrodinger Equation:
+Our goal is to find $psi_n (x)$ that satisfies the time-independent Schrödinger Equation:

 $ - hbar^2 / (2m) dv(psi, x, 2) + 1/2 k x^2  psi &= E psi $ <TISE>

-= Solving the differential equation
+== Solving the differential equation

 In order to solve @TISE, we first consider the Hermite differential equation: